theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A5.
+F. The question is trying to distract you into paying attention to logical equality versus object reference equality.
+It is hoping you will miss the fact that line 4 does not compile.
+Java does not allow you to compare `String` and `StringBuilder` using `==`.

 ### Q6.
 What is the result of the following code?
 ```java